-Disclaimer: This service is operated by our partner Changelly.
-If you encounter any transaction related issues, please reach out to Changelly.
+Disclaimer: This service is operated by our partners.
+If you encounter any transaction related issues, please reach out to them.

 If you own cryptocurrencies for a bit, you’ve likely swapped some of your crypto for another at some point.
 If you have, you probably did this through an exchange, right?
 Well, you no longer need to.
-The brand-new Ledger swap, powered by Changelly, lets you exchange your crypto directly through Ledger Live!
+Ledger swap, powered by our partners, lets you swap your crypto directly through Ledger Live!

 So how about the Ledger swap’s security?
 Of course we’ve taken that into very serious consideration.
 Let’s first dig into how the Ledger swap works.

 Before you’d start swapping with Ledger, you’ll need to have one of our devices and Ledger Live.
 Already got that?
 Alright, let’s go over to step 2: getting the correct apps on your Ledger device.
 To be precise, you’ll need three applications:

 – The app of the crypto you want to swap

 – The app of the crypto you want to receive

 Remember these three apps – they’ll play an important role when we discuss security later on.
 So now that you’ve got all this take care of, what’s next?

 Now it’s time for the fun part: the actual swap!
 When you swap, you are actually sending your crypto to our partners, and they will send you back the amount you agreed on.